On the 16th of September 2019, Google changed the review Review Snippet guidelines which are outlined in this blog.

 To sum up...

 It's important to make it easy for people to find your reviews.
-You can do that in multiple ways, through having rich snippets displaying organic results, through collecting reviews to achieve Google seller ratings, as well as collecting reviews and having your profile page on Trustpilot to start with.
+You can do that in multiple ways, through having review snippets displaying organic results, through collecting reviews to achieve Google seller ratings, as well as collecting reviews and having your profile page on Trustpilot to start with.

 If you were to acquire the Google seller rating stars, you can improve your AdWords performance as a really valuable byproduct.
 Ultimately, by having these star showing in both paid and organic results, you're going to get more traffic from Google, which obviously is going to be of value.